6 Miles How Many Feet

 Q: Is the conversion always linear?

 A: Yes, the conversion from miles to feet is a linear conversion.
-This means that the relationship between miles and feet is directly proportional—doubling the miles will double the number of feet.
+Simply put, the relationship between miles and feet is directly proportional—doubling the miles will double the number of feet.

 Q: Are there any variations in the definition of a mile?